Folliculogenesis: Stages

 Folliculogenesis is continuous, meaning that at any time the ovary contains follicles in many stages of development.
-The majority of follicles die and never complete development.
-A few develop fully to produce a secondary oocyte which is released by rupture of the follicle in a process called ovulation.
+The majority of follicles die (follicular atresia) and never complete development.
+A few develop fully into a tertiary follicle containing a mature oocyte capable of being fertilised, which is released by rupture of the follicle in the process of ovulation.

 The growing follicle passes through the following distinct stages that are defined by certain structural characteristics:

 In a larger perspective, the whole folliculogenesis, from primordial to preovulatory follicle, belongs to the stage of ootidogenesis of oogenesis.